weilandia/coding-for-managers/deployment/README.md

   end
   ```

 2. Ideally, Rails does not serve up assets.
-But in our case, we need to tell Rails to serve up our JS/CSS/Images.
+That heavy lifting should be delegated to a CDN.
+But in our case, we need to tell Rails to serve up our JS/CSS/Images directly from our server.
 We'll use the `rails_12factor` gem.

   * add the gem `rails_12factor` into the `group :production` section:
   ```ruby